yangshun/tech-interview-handbook/contents/resume/optimize-resume.md

 :::

-### Include keywords from JDs into your resume
+### Include keywords from job descriptions into your resume

 You should always analyze the job description for must-have and good-to-have skills or experiences and ensure the keywords are added to your resume.

-Include them under the "Core Competencies" or "Areas of Expertise" section and pepper the same keywords into the "Work Experience" and "Education" sections.
-Be sure to closely imitate the language within the JD.
+Include them under the "Skills" section and pepper the same keywords into the "Work Experience" and "Education" sections.
+Be sure to closely imitate the language within the job description.

 Remember to include common abbreviations as well e.g. "SEM" - Search engine marketing